observation/euring/README.md

 EURING uses a record-based format: each record contains a fixed sequence of fields.
 The manuals define official field names (with spaces/hyphens), which we preserve for display.
 For programmatic use, each field also has a stable ASCII snake_case `key`.
+Latitude and Longitude in EURING2020 use a signed numeric type (`NumericSigned`) because the manuals allow negative values for those fields. `NumericSigned` behaves like `Numeric`, but allows a leading minus sign and explicitly disallows `-0`.

 EURING vocabulary (as used in the manuals):